daliyaahmed/CW2024/README.md

 ##  Implemented and Working Properly:

-• Removed Observer class and added Property Change Listener to carry out all the tasks that Observer class used to do
+1. Removed Observer class and added Property Change Listener to carry out all the tasks that Observer class used to do .
-• *Refactored the Win Image*, I changed the position of the Win Image on the screen
+2. *Refactored the Win Image*, I changed the position of the Win Image on the screen.
-• I attached the Shield Image to the Boss Plane.
+3. I attached the Shield Image to the Boss Plane.
-• *Package Organization*: The classes were arranged into packages according to how they are related.
+4.  *Package Organization*: The classes were arranged into packages according to how they are related.
-• *Better Precision for the Level One*: The objects' heights were decreased to a certain height so the bullets would be hitting targets more precisely.
+5. *Better Precision for the Level One*: The objects' heights were decreased to a certain height so the bullets would be hitting targets more precisely.
-• *Implemented FullScreenHandler*: This class helps resize the stage the second the game opens, helped my game have a singular class dealing with the Screen Height and Width logic to lessen the issues that I was dealing with throughout the game.
+6.  *Implemented FullScreenHandler*: This class helps resize the stage the second the game opens, helped my game have a singular class dealing with the Screen Height and Width logic to lessen the issues that I was dealing with throughout the game.
-• *Added Main Menu *: This class helps introduce my game to what it stands for and has  cool interactive buttons that are dynamic, rather than implementing a picture as a button.
+7. *Added Main Menu *: This class helps introduce my game to what it stands for and has  cool interactive buttons that are dynamic, rather than implementing a picture as a button.
 There are three different buttons that lead to "Play" button:Level One, "Guide To Play": Show Guide window, "Quit": exit the game.
-• *Refactored Gamev Over Image* : The game over image's configuration was changed to show up properly, since it was very zoomed in before.
+8.  *Refactored Gamev Over Image* : The game over image's configuration was changed to show up properly, since it was very zoomed in before.
-• *Added Collision class": The levelParent was carrying too many responsibilities so I removed the collision logic and added it into the new class which helped in making the code more organized.
+9.  *Added Collision class": The levelParent was carrying too many responsibilities so I removed the collision logic and added it into the new class which helped in making the code more organized.
-•
+10. *Added Pause Menu* and *Added a Pause Button*
 •
 •
 •